Section Two: Student Rights and Responsibilities

 - Impose an immediate Emergency Administrative Leave if there is compelling evidence that the student poses high probability of substantial harm to others that cannot be mitigated by appropriate accommodations; and/or

 - Require the evaluation of the student by an appropriate professional chosen by the University.
 The cost of the evaluation shall be paid for by the University.
-The evaluation shall be completed within 10 business days after the initial meeting with the Director or designee, unless an extension is granted.
+The evaluation shall be completed within 10 business days after the initial meeting with the Conduct Administrator or designee, unless an extension is granted.

 In situations where a mandatory evaluation by a professional is expected, the student will be expected to sign written authorization to allow for the exchange of relevant information between the University and the evaluating professional.
 Failure to cooperate with the evaluation or sign the written authorization may result in a referral to the student conduct process.
 The professional making the evaluation shall assess the student’s ability to safely participate in the University’s educational program.
 The assessment shall inform the Office of Student Affairs’ determination of: